teknopaul/lmms/FORK_README.md

 ![svg-editor](doc-images/inkscape-sound-editor.png)

+The above image is a screen shot of inkscape of an importable .wave.svg file that can be mutated from a waveform of the black line to a wavefore of the red line as the note plays.
+In this case the mutation is from sin to saw, from nasty to nice.
+With up to 6 bezier cures per cycle of a sound wave, and two such oscillators per instance, this synth gives incomparable control of waveforms.
+AFAIK there is no synth similar on the market.

 ## Bezier ducking

 Same bezier math used for a ducking controller, gives a tighter, more clubby/punchy duck than using sin waves, or side chaining of kicks.